JosefAssad/stock-data-cacher/README.md

 ## License

-The file `StockCollection.py` is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html) license.
-Everything else is public domain; for countries without public domain legal status, all files other than `StockCollection.py` may be considered to have rights waived.
+This utility is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html) license.

 I can be contacted at josef@josefassad.com